costantino2000/big-data-aws-guide/README.md

 English: Italian guide for creating two EC2 instances on Amazon Web Services (and the installation of Hadoop and Spark) for the Big Data course of the University of Cagliari.
 An english traslation would be great to have, make a pull request if you want to contribute!

-Made with Visual Studio Code with the LaTeX Workshop extension, using the MiKTeX distribuition and Strawberry Perl.
+Made with Visual Studio Code with the LaTeX Workshop extension, using the MiKTeX distribution and Strawberry Perl.